top of page

 Feb 62 min read

-Why retirement can feel unsettling even when you planned for it
+Retirement counselling: why retirement can feel unsettling even when you planned for it

 Retirement is often framed as something to look forward to, but it is also a significant ending.
 When work stops, identity, routine, and relationships can shift in unexpected ways.
 People may feel unsettled, flat, or unsure of their place, especially at home.
 Counselling can offer space to talk honestly about this transition, without pressure to feel grateful or have everything figured out.